mehulagg/gitlab_test/doc/administration/audit_events.md

   user for a project in GitLab.
 - Use it to track which users have access to a certain group of projects in  GitLab, and who gave them that permission level.
+- This is a list, maybe and not.

 ## List of events